Making money online is not easy, but it’s 100% possible if you have the right knowledge and tools to help you.

 And no this is not like the generic “keep a blogging schedule” type of mentality, it goes much deeper than that.

-If you want to read up more about the topic then I recommend the following books:
+If you want to read more about the topic then I recommend the following books:

-Once your little amateur blogging experiment starts to become profitable (yes you need to treat it as an experiment, nothing is guaranteed), you can consider outsourcing to writers to scale your content production to new levels.
+Once your little amateur blogging experiment starts to become profitable (yes you need to treat it as an experiment, nothing is guaranteed), you can consider outsourcing to writers or using ai software to scale your writing to new levels.

 SEO doesn’t have to be complicated.
 In fact, most of the time, the simplest strategies work the best.